-The Chartered Institute of Logistics and Transport (CILT) was appointed by the Health and Safety Authority in 2001 as the examination body for DGSAs for the transport of dangerous goods by road.
+The Chartered Institute of Logistics and Transport (CILT) has been appointed by the Health and Safety Authority as the examination body for DGSAs for the transport of dangerous goods by road.

 CILT also provides examinations covering the rail mode on behalf of the Minister for Transport.